msaari/relevanssi/readme.txt

 * New feature: New filter hook `relevanssi_post_to_excerpt` lets you filter the post object before an excerpt is created from it.
 * Minor fix: The ″ character is now counted as a quote.
 * Minor fix: Running indexing through WP CLI doesn't cause PHP notices anymore.
+* Minor fix: Sometimes the Did you mean would return really weird long suggestions from the search logs.
+That won't happen anymore.

 = 4.13.2 =
 * New feature: Adds support for Avada Live Search.